top of page

 • Location: Overland Park, Kansas.

-• Institution Type: Public; 2-year.
+• Institution Type: Public; two year.

-• Delivery: Online, Hybrid, HyFlex; competency-based.
+• Delivery: Online, Hybrid, HyFlex; competency based.

 • Accreditation: HLC; PAHRA, ACCE, AWS SENSE, ASE.